Syed-Eftasum-Alam/Art_patio/README.md

     * Following Artists and Gallery
     * Artists can apply their artwork for Exhibition
     * Has an admin panel, so that no fraud activity can happen.

+ ## Drawbacks
+    * Haven't implemented any chat system yet
+    * No e-mail communication method in our platform yet.
+&nbsp;
+&nbsp;
+## Build instructions
+just download the code and upload the "art_patio" database in the myphpadmin via xamp server then extract the dompdf.zip file in their corrosponding folder then just run the project it will work perfectly